CANewbould/IUP4Eu/README.md

 Look in the **demos** folder for samples, most of which are directly converted from the original IUP C-code.
 A few others have been added, designed to illustrate features not included in those samples.

-These have all been tested using IUP Version 3.26 and IUP Version 3.28, in both MS Windows 10 & Linux (Mint 18), using the iup.ew library file included in the repository and, in Windows, on both 32-bit and 64-bit versions of Euphoria.
+These have all been tested using IUP Version 3.26 and IUP Version 3.28, in both MS Windows 10 & Linux (Mint 18-20), using the iup.ew library file included in the repository and, in Windows, on both 32-bit and 64-bit versions of Euphoria.

 As more illustrations are added the iup.ew file is updated accordingly.

+## Tutorials ##

+There are also a couple of tutorials (to be found in the **support** folder) which are Euphoria-based transcriptions of material written for C-language and Lua users.
+They are comparatively gently paced and are designed to take the reader from first base to a position of good working knowledge of the GUI.

 ## Documentation ##